segment-voliveira/inser-functions-repo/README.md

 # insert-functions-repo

-Repository of inser functions to be deployed in Segment platform
+Repository of insert functions to be deployed in Segment platform